mwillsey/mwillsey.github.io/index.md

 During my PhD (also at UW),
-I worked mostly in programming languages ([PLSE] group), but I enjoyed collaborating with friends in molecular systems ([MISL]), and machine learning systems ([SAMPL]).
-I also worked on programming models for microfluidic chips.
+I worked mostly in programming languages ([PLSE] group), I also enjoyed collaborating with friends in molecular systems ([MISL]), where I [worked on][Puddle] programming models for microfluidic chips.
-The [Puddle][] framework aims to provide a safer, easier way to program these devices, which promise to make labs-on-a-chip (LoCs) scalable and affordable.

 [allen]: https://www.cs.washington.edu
 [plse]:  http://uwplse.org